Trump Organization fined $1.6 million for tax fraud

-A fine was the only penalty a judge could impose on the Trump Organization for its conviction last month for 17 tax crimes, including conspiracy and falsifying business records.
+A fine was the only penalty a judge could impose on the Trump Organization after its conviction last month for 17 tax crimes, including conspiracy and falsifying business records.
+The amount was the maximum allowed by law.
+Judge Juan Manuel Merchan gave the company 14 days to pay.
+A person convicted of the same crimes would’ve faced years in prison.

-The amount imposed by Judge Juan Manuel Merchan was the maximum allowed by law, an amount equal to double the taxes a small group of executives avoided on benefits including rent-free apartments in Trump buildings, luxury cars and private school tuition.
+Trump himself was not on trial and denied any knowledge that a small group of executives were evading taxes on extras including rent-free apartments, luxury cars and private school tuition.
+Prosecutors said such items were part of what they dubbed the Trump Organization’s “deluxe executive compensation package.”

-Trump himself was not on trial and denied any knowledge of his executives evading taxes illegally.

-The Trump Organization was charged through its subsidiaries Trump Corp., which was fined $810,000; and Trump Payroll Corp., which was fined $800,000.

 While the fines — less than the cost of a Trump Tower apartment — aren’t big enough to impact the company’s operations or future, the conviction is a black mark on the Republican’s reputation as a savvy businessman as he mounts a campaign to regain the White House.